SLT-World/SLBr/README.md

 The SECRETS file is removed as it contains the API Keys of SLT's SLBr.
 To fix it, either remove the line of code that is causing the error, which will remove support for SafeBrowsing, Google Sign-ins and Geolocation.
 Or, generate a new C# class called "SECRETS", have string variables named "GOOGLE_API_KEY", "GOOGLE_DEFAULT_CLIENT_ID", "GOOGLE_DEFAULT_CLIENT_SECRET".

-# Questions
-**What is the UI system that is used to create SLBr?**

-SLBr uses the .NET [**Windows Presentation Forms**](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf) as the ui system.

-**Why CEFSharp?**
+**Why CefSharp?**

-[**CEFSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CEFSharp is more easy for my standard.
+[**CefSharp**](https://github.com/cefsharp/CefSharp) is well supported and has a large community, it's been around much longer than the Microsoft WebView2 and CefSharp is more easy for my standard.

 **Does SLBr send browsing habits to companies or tracks activities**

-No, I have no idea how to do that.
+SLBr does send urls to the SafeBrowsing API for security.